CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase2-IN1916/readme.md

 </details>
 <br/>

-_**Note: Verify that BOSH tile has complates before continuing.
+_**Stop: Verify that BOSH tile has completed before continuing.
 Make sure that `Applying changes` no longer appears in the opsman banner, as seen in screenshot 1.13.2**_

 <details><summary>Screenshot 1.13.2</summary><img src="Images/2019-01-12-00-35-16.png"></details><br>